Ryan Grim: Career

 After earning his master's degree, Grim worked as a legislative analyst for the Marijuana Policy Project.
 Grim has written about the history of drug use and drug culture in the United States.
 He has presented his research on why drugs are popular at certain times in history and his thoughts on the government's war on drugs.
 He also worked as a stockbroker in New York City from 2000 to 2001.

 Grim joined HuffPost (then The Huffington Post) in January 2009.
 In his role heading a team at HuffPost, reporters on the team twice made finalist for the Pulitzer Prize.
 Towards the end of his tenure at HuffPost, significant leadership changes were occurring, sparked by Arianna Huffington's exit.

+In 2016, Grim published a blog post in which he questioned FiveThirtyEights models and predictions for the 2016 United States presidential election.
+FiveThirtyEight had predicted that Trump had a greater chance of winning the election than that predicted by other analysts.
+FiveThirtyEight founder Nate Silver responded to Grim's criticisms.
+After Trump won the election, Grim apologized, tweeting "You were right that there was far more uncertainty than we were accounting for.
+I apologize.
+Gonna stick to punditry".

 The Intercept

 Grim left his position at HuffPost in 2017 after nine years with the paper, joining The Intercept to head its Washington, D.C. bureau.

-During the Brett Kavanaugh Supreme Court nomination, Grim was the first to report that California Senator Dianne Feinstein had received a letter related to Kavanaugh, later revealed to be from Christine Blasey Ford, alleging that Kavanaugh had sexually assaulted its author in high school.
+During the Brett Kavanaugh Supreme Court nomination, Grim was the first to report that California senator Dianne Feinstein had received a letter related to Kavanaugh, later revealed to be from Christine Blasey Ford, alleging that Kavanaugh had sexually assaulted its author in high school.
 Grim also reported on former Trump aide Rob Porter's abuse allegations by his ex-wives.
 He reported early on the 2018 campaign of Alexandria Ocasio-Cortez.

-In August 2020, Grim used emails from the University of Massachusetts Amherst chapter of the College Democrats to dismantle an attempt to smear progressive candidate Alex Morse.

 In 2023, Grim obtained and published a leaked Pakistani diplomatic cable alleging U.S. State Department pressure on the Pakistani government to remove Prime Minister Imran Khan from office in 2022.